 As former prosecutors and educators, our firm's name is recognized within the legal community and area courthouses.
 Our opponents trust our work and see our DUI lawyers in Bucks and Montgomery County as worthy adversaries inside the courtroom and out.

 We are conveniently located on North Main Street in Doylestown, PA - just a short walk from the Bucks County Courthouse.
 You can find parking in a nearby garage or on the street.
 We are easily accessible by train, bus and via Route 611 or Route 313.
-Contact Penglase & Benson for a free consultation today.
+Contact Penglase & Benson for a consultation today.

 Want to learn more about Pennsylvania DUI laws?
 Click here to view the Pennsylvania DUI legislation, which details penalties for general impairment, high BAC and highest BAC.
 Those convicted of a DUI under the age of 21 face a different set of penalties, which you can view here.

 Sentences can differ depending on previous offenses and level of impairment.
 Click here to view the Pennsylvania DUI law grading and sentencing guide.

 First-time and repeat DUI offenders are required by Pennsylvania law to only operate a motor vehicle with an ignition interlock system—a device that the operator must blow into before starting the vehicle.
 If alcohol is detected on the individual’s breath, the vehicle won’t start.
 For more information on how the ignition interlock system works, check out the official PennDOT fact sheet.